pearcej/pearcej.github.io/csc426/index.md

 ### Day 18: In class

+- Still fixing problems with the dev environment set-up.
+This cannot continue.
+Students, you MUST seek help, so the class can move forward!
+Ypu are also EXPECTED to communicate!!
-- We are going to break up into interest teams in class today.

-  1. Runestone Set-up: Two of the teams will explore some alternative Runestone set-ups for Brad Miller.

-  - "I would like to hear what others think is the best way for a newcomer trying to set up the servers to build a book.
-There are (at least) three different options that I can think of:
+- ~~We are going to break up into interest teams in class today.~~ ~~1.
+Runestone Set-up: Two of the teams will explore some alternative Runestone set-ups for Brad Miller.~~ ~~- "I would like to hear what others think is the best way for a newcomer trying to set up the servers to build a book.
+There are (at least) three different options that I can think of:~~

-  1. Install a production version of runestone from pypi
-  2. Initialize npm in bases/rsptx/interactives and use the dev version of runestone from the rs virtualenv.
-  3. Run docker compose run rsmanage rsmanage build bookname
+  ~~1.
+Install a production version of runestone from pypi~~ ~~2.
+Initialize npm in bases/rsptx/interactives and use the dev version of runestone from the rs virtualenv.~~ ~~3.
+Run docker compose run rsmanage rsmanage build bookname~~ ~~Notes:~~

-Notes

-- You should not pip install things into the rs virtualenv so this would require a second virtualenv to swtich back and forth.
+  ~~- You should not pip install things into the rs virtualenv so this would require a second virtualenv to swtich back and forth.~~
-- This is what you need if you are actually going to do development on the components.
-But it is the most effort to get set up.
+  ~~- This is what you need if you are actually going to do development on the components.
+But it is the most effort to get set up.~~
-- The rsmanage docker container has a production version of runestone installed.
+  ~~- The rsmanage docker container has a production version of runestone installed.
 Of all of them it should just work as long as you have an external or dockerized database running.
-Also, for ptx books this has the benefit of copying things into the right places, processing the manifest, and updating the library page."
+Also, for ptx books this has the benefit of copying things into the right places, processing the manifest, and updating the library page."~~

-2. The rest of the teams will explore different aspects of how Runestone works.
-This could be explore one of the servers or it could be explore the instructor interface or the author interface.
+~~2.
+The rest of the teams will explore different aspects of how Runestone works.
+This could be explore one of the servers or it could be explore the instructor interface or the author interface.~~

-All teams will be expected to report back to the class.
+~~All teams will be expected to report back to the class~~

 ### Day 17: Before next class

+- Your **SOLE** homework is that you **MUST get a working development environment with a book that builds and deploys inside of it asap but at the latest BEFORE class on Tuesday, November 7.** You have ample resources.
+You have my office hours, which none of you have come to.
+You have Moise's lab hours.
+You have both class times next week (which you can attend virtually if you are at AfroTech.)
+You have our Slack channel, the Runestone Discord channel, and you have all of the following video drop in times:
+- Friday 3pm-5pm Eastern (TODAY and a week from today)
+- Tuesday 3pm-5pm Eastern
+- Wednesday 12noon-1:45pm Eastern
-- TBA
+- Thursday 2pm-4pm Eastern
+- all of the above meet at the Zoom link: https://prose.runestone.academy/dropin/ If you REALLY cannot get your WSL set-up, you can set up a VM and run Ubuntu in it and set it up there.
+But one way or another, I expect you to have a development environment fully set-up and fully working by BEFORE class on November 7.

 ## Day 17: Tuesday, October 24, 2023